htogta/ok/SPECIFICATION.md

 You can call multiple devices with a single `int` instruction, using the `aa` bytecode flags.

-### The "sys" opcode

-The "system" instruction pushes VM system values to the stack.

-This instruction, rather than using `aa` to determine argument size, uses `aa` to determine which system value to push onto stack:

-0 = machine word size in bytes (one byte)

-1 = number of registered devices (one byte)

-2 = stack and return pointers (2 bytes; one byte for each, with return pointer on top)

-3 = current program counter value (one word)

 ## Note on memory and the stack